guanqiliang/guanqiliang.github.com/index.md

 # Home

 Hello, I'm a robotics researcher with the interest in modular robotics.
+I received my Ph.D. from the Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tin Lun Lam](https://sites.google.com/site/lamtinlun).

 # News